Morocco Basics

 Metered taxis are also available in Morocco, but mostly in big cities like Marrakesh, and the fare starts at around 7 dirhams and then charges the same per kilometer.
 Uber is also available in Casablanca.

-These are shared taxes that are shared by passengers and can carry up to six passengers.
+Up to six passengers can ride in these shared taxis.
 The grand taxis can go for longer distances, like in neighboring cities and towns, but you have to keep in mind that a grand taxi will not leave until it is full, even if it takes an hour or more.
 You can locate one near the bus stops.

 You can make use of Moroccan trains mostly for long distances, moving from one city to another.
 The rail network is connected to big cities, including Rabat, Casablanca, Fez, and Marrakesh.